cloudwego/motore/README.md

 ## Getting Started

-Combing GAT and `type_alias_impl_trait` together, we can write asynchronous code in a very concise and readable way.
+Combing GAT and `impl_trait_in_assoc_type` together, we can write asynchronous code in a very concise and readable way.

 ```rust
 pub struct Timeout<S> {